Courage, Values, Healing

 All of Life's Challenges

 Thoughts, action, and feelings.
 We are deeply complex at every level.
 That’s why a single therapy approach can’t be a one size fits all.
 While every therapy tradition is extremely effective for most people it’s also important to find which approach works best for you.
-That’s why Rabbi Bender is trained in the major therapeutic traditions
+That’s why Yonasan Bender is trained in the major therapeutic traditions

 Cognitive Behavioral Based Therapies